makhomed/nginx-geo/README.md

 # nginx-geo (version 2.0.0)

-Converts the MaxMind GeoLite2 Country database to the nginx format for use with the [`nginx geo module`](https://nginx.org/en/docs/http/ngx_http_geo_module.html).
+Converts the MaxMind GeoLite2 Country database into the format of [`nginx geo module`](https://nginx.org/en/docs/http/ngx_http_geo_module.html).

-Similar to Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), it maps a visitor’s IPv4 or IPv6 address to a two-letter country code.
+Similar to Cloudflare’s [CF-IPCountry header](https://developers.cloudflare.com/fundamentals/reference/http-headers/#cf-ipcountry), nginx-geo maps a visitor’s IPv4 or IPv6 address to a two-letter country code.

 In addition to the [ISO 3166-1 alpha-2 codes](https://www.iso.org/iso-3166-country-codes.html), nginx-geo uses the following special country codes:

-* XX — Used when no country-code for IP is available.
+* XX — Used when no country code is available for the IP address.
-* T1 — Used as country-code for Tor network clients.
+* T1 — Used as the country code for clients on the Tor network.

 ## Installation
 > [!IMPORTANT]